vegaitglobal/website-horizont-center/README.md

 ## Production setup

 The only difference between development and production is in the web server.
-Development is using the server that comes with Django.
-It is lightwait, and it shouldn't be used in production.

 Production is using [Gunicorn](https://gunicorn.org/) web server which is optimized for production environments.

 To start the project in production environment, run: